gargsaar/singlepage_website_ni/_posts/2019-08-24-a-blind-date.markdown

 With every stair the love inside me grew.
 I started imagining us together.
 My imagination itched my desires so much that an unusual electric current started floating in my body.
 I couldn’t wait to be with her.

 I entered her room.
 The room had colourful walls nicely decorated with family photos.
-A bright sunlight pierced through the floral curtains which along with a pleasant aroma was just enough to upbeat the mood.
+A bright sunlight pierced through the floral curtains which along with a pleasant aroma was just enough to upbeat my mood.

 To my surprise, she was not alone.
-She was with Riya, her best friend, and my school mate who had a crush on me.
+She was with Riya.
+Her best friend, and my school mate who had a crush on me.

 Next half-an-hour was a beautiful time in my life.
 I had the best blind date possible.
 It was a date with just not one, but two beautiful girls.
 One who liked me and the other whom I liked.